 Some of Manifesto's success lay in it's unequivocal embrace of the mainstream, regardless of daft pigeonholing.
 "We were into anthems," recalls Luke, "whether they were by acts that Eddie already knew like Todd Terry and Byron Stingily from his days at MCA or Atlantic records or Josh Wink, a new kid on the block."
 This emphasis on mainstream appeal was in part informed by Jules DJing style."
 I try to champion records that will eventually cross over" he says, "if you listen to a set of mine six months later it will sound commercial, but that's because they've gone onto bigger and better things.
 It's all about when you start and stop playing them"

 instead of sitting at our desks at 10am on a Friday morning.
-I was able
+By walking into the MD's office upon our London return and handing over all the cash to him, to a stunned expression, I was able

-to use that successful chunk of cash as justification for our branding
+to use that successful chunk of money as justification for our branding

 In 1995, 1996 and 1997 the label was voted best dance music label of the year.
 In October 1997 Jules moved from Kiss FM to Radio 1.
 The late summer of 1997, an in-house party was held for the label's pioneering inspiration Eddie who felt the urge to start from another blank piece of paper so left the company to form his own label Neo Records and to begin putting the BBC Millennium celebrations together for Radio 1.
 This move lead to a promotion for Luke and the addition of Ben Cherrill to the Manifesto A&R team.
 The following summer it signed another huge hit with, "Needin'U" by The Face (AKA David Morales).
 In 1999 their big hit was "The Awakening" by York.